DrK-Lo/oyster_larvae_photo_analysis/README.md

 You're done!
 Inspect the overlays and see if everything looks good.
 Assuming you followed the setup instructions, you can use the same command on any image set by just changing J006_B1 to whatever your image set is called.

+### Editing the pipeline

 You can edit the Ilastik and CellProfiler pipelines or create your own by following the instructions below.
 If you edit the existing pipelines and put save them in the same directory, you can run the analysis without any changes.
-If you create new pipelines with different names, just edit src/ananlyze_oyster_larvae.sh to change the variables ilastikPipelins and cellpPipeline to whatever your new pipeline is called.
+If you create new pipelines with different names, just edit src/ananlyze_oyster_larvae.sh to change the variables ilastikPipeline and cellpPipeline to whatever your new pipeline is called.

 ## Ilastik